Carolina Maria de Jesus: Early life

 In 1937, the year her mother died, de Jesus migrated to the metropolis of São Paulo, which was experiencing a demographic upswing and witnessing the appearance of its first slums.
 Here, she worked as a maid for white families, but found that the work clashed with her independent personality.
-Additionally, De Jesus at this time lived a promiscuous life, and in 1948, she became pregnant.
+In 1948, she became pregnant.
 These reasons led to her dismissal by the family for which she was a maid, and she ended up needing to live in the nearby favela, Canindé.
 It is reported that authorities in her hometown thought her ability to read meant that she was a practitioner of witchcraft, because it was so unusual for someone like her.
 In São Paulo, she earned a living by collecting recyclable materials.
 She would purchase what little food she could afford with the earnings of her hard work.
 De Jesus made her own shack out of scrap plywood, cans, cardboard, or pretty much anything she could obtain.
 Among the materials she collected, there would be an occasional journal or notebook, as well as books, which encouraged her to start recording her day-to-day activities and write about life in the favela.
 It angered her neighbours that she was always writing because they were illiterate and felt uncomfortable at the thought of her writing about them.
 Her neighbours were jealous of her and tended to treat de Jesus and her children badly.
 She never considered getting married, on account of having witnessed too much domestic violence in the slums and preferring to remain an independent woman.
 She had three children, each from a different relationship (at least one of whom was with a wealthy white man).
 Unlike many fellow black women, de Jesus celebrated her race and was proud of it.
 To her, her skin and hair looked beautiful.